cmason2/FirstPersonSword/README.md

 # First Person Sword

-_FirstPersonSword_ game is a dungen game with multiple level to deal with the enemies and tasks to win the battle.
+_FirstPersonSword_ game is a first-person dungeon game with multiple levels, each containing their own objectives and enemies to hinder your progress.

 `Purpose:`
-The purpose of this game development is for the coursework at the University of Bath for the module Software Engineering.
+This game was developed as part of a coursework assignment at the University of Bath for the Software Engineering module.

 `Technology:`
 Unity with Scripts in C#

 `Timeline:`
 We completed the project in 7 sprints.
-Each sprint is of 5 days long with the max of 40 story points.
+Each sprint was 5 days long with a maximum of 40 story points collectively for the development team (1 story point = 2 hours).

 `Lead Contributor:`
 Charlie Mason